Chapter 4:

 “Hold up, we’re going to farm to first to stop the invasion, right?
 We ain’t just doing some ghost mission.
 I want people knowing I saved them!” boasted Frigyes.

-“Great, you can start right now!” responded Lev.
+“Great, you can start saving them right now!” responded Lev.

 “AAAAAAAAAH!”

 Screams suddenly shrilled from the distance.
 A cloud of dust formed.
-Deep growls were heard from the distant, as well as the pattering of paws.
+Deep growls were heard from the distance, as well as the pattering of paws.
 They were the swamp wolves.

 Three large sickening wolves flew from the crowd of dust.
 They were the size of the buildings themselves.
 Their fur was dark green as if covered in algae.
 In fact, it almost glistened like fish scales.

-The part that caught her eyes the most were their teeth.
-From the name alone, you expect a menacing wolf, but their mouth almost looked like it belonged to a crocodile.
+The part that caught her eyes the most was their teeth.
+From the name alone, you expect a menacing wolf, but their mouths almost looked like they belonged to a crocodile.
 It was long and full of jagged teeth, yet still resembled the snout of a canine.

 “They must have already destroyed the farms!
 They’re after the people of town now!” yelled Marigold.

 The wolves began charging through.
 They destroyed every cart and market stand in their path.
-One could easily demolish a building if he wanted to.
+One could easily demolish a building if one wanted to with its massive size and strength.

 The wolves must’ve avoided the farms and headed for the town first.
-But, they aren’t attacking the citizens.
-Where are they going?
+However, they aren’t attacking the citizens.
+But why?
+Where were they going?

 Kitezh finally remembered the words.